gwalen/oz_stylus_erc/README.md

 For each of those there is a set of tests that verify correctness of the implementation.

-The tests are running against the Stylus test-net because setting up the whole local environment with node to run test on would be cumbersome.
-It was agreed with a team that it is not the scope of a task it tests can be started against the testnet.
+The tests are running against the Stylus testnet because setting up the whole local environment with local node to run tests would be cumbersome and long process.
+It was agreed with a team that it is not the scope of a task and that tests can be started against the testnet.

 ## Requirements for deploy and tests